sdiehl/wiwinwlh/slideshow.md

 ~~~~ {.haskell include="src/foldable_traversable.hs"}
 ~~~~

-The instances we defined above can also be automatically derived by GHC using several language extensions, the results are identical to the hand-written versions above.
+The instances we defined above can also be automatically derived by GHC using several language extensions.
+The automatic instances are identical to the hand-written versions above.

 ```haskell
 {-# LANGUAGE DeriveFunctor #-}